 THIS DATE IN HISTORY: Sept.
 11

-One of the teams will be based in Vancouver, which has been promised a team after a local group was not permitted to buy the Oakland Seals and move them.
-Candidates for the other franchise include Atlanta, Baltimore, Buffalo, Cleveland, Kansas City and Washington.
-Buffalo is awarded the second franchise, to be owned by Seymour Knox III and his brother Northrup Knox.
+One of the teams will be based in Vancouver, which has been promised a team after a local group is not permitted to buy the Oakland Seals and move them.
+Candidates for the other new franchise include Atlanta, Baltimore, Buffalo, Cleveland, Kansas City and Washington.
+Buffalo is awarded the second franchise, to be owned by brothers Seymour Knox III and Northrup Knox.

-The Vancouver Canucks and Buffalo Sabres will give the NHL 14 teams in two divisions.
-Buffalo and Vancouver are placed in the Eastern Division, with the Chicago Blackhawks moving to the Western Division.
+Buffalo and Vancouver are placed in the East Division, with the Chicago Blackhawks moving to the West Division.

 Video: Buffalo and Vancouver have a home in the NHL

 1943: The NHL approves a proposal for the Hockey Hall of Fame.
 Twelve charter members are honored in 1945, though the Hall doesn't have a permanent home until an official building opens on the grounds of the Canadian National Exhibition in Toronto on Aug.
 26. 1961.

 1993: The New York Rangers defeat the Toronto Maple Leafs 5-3 in the first of two preseason games played at Wembley Arena in London.
 The Rangers also win the second game and are awarded the French's Mustard Cup.
 Nine months later, they hoist the Stanley Cup for the first time since 1940.

 1999: The Atlanta Thrashers defeat the Nashville Predators 3-1 in the new team's first preseason game.